 Additionally, the Safe-T-Pulse internal slack cable detection system ensures safe door travel.

-However, the Genie doesn’t come with many premier features that either the LiftMaster 8500W or the Chamberlain RJO20 come with.
+However, the Genie doesn’t have many premier features that the LiftMaster 8500W or the Chamberlain RJO20 comes with.

 For example, the Genie does not come with Wi-Fi.
-That means you lose a lot of those great features like syncing with your Amazon account, or checking whether your garage door is open while sitting on your couch.
+That means you lose many great features, like syncing with your Amazon account or checking whether your garage door is open while sitting on your couch.